Liturgy for the 26th Sunday after Pentecost, Year B (Mark)

 Passages for the 26th Sunday after Pentecost

-1 Samuel 1:4–20 recounts the story of Hannah, who, despite being deeply distressed over her inability to conceive, goes to the temple and fervently prays for a son.
-Eli, the priest, initially thinks she is drunk but later blesses her.
-God answers her prayer, and she gives birth to Samuel, dedicating him to the Lord’s service.
+1 Samuel 1:4–20 Hannah is distressed over her inability to conceive, goes to the temple, and prays fervently for a song.
+Eli, the priest, mistakingly thinks she is drunk.
+After her explanation, he blesses her.
+God answers her prayer, and she gives birth to Samuel, who would grow to be a prophet.

 1 Samuel 2:1–10 is Hannah’s song of praise, expressing her joy and gratitude to God for granting her a son.
 She highlights God’s sovereignty, his ability to lift the humble and bring down the proud, and his ultimate justice, declaring that the Lord is the true judge of the earth.
 Sounds like Mary’s song!